cultureamp/kaizen-design-system/packages/design-tokens/README.md

 **Please note** that the helpers in this package are specifically for accessing and using these design tokens.
 Component-specific helpers are best suited for kaizen-component-library.

 As of V3, design tokens are also **themable**; they are intended to be used as if they can be **switched at runtime**.
-Because of this, we employ [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to support this feature, so when consuming tokens in SASS/LESS you should assume they will contain values such as `var(--kz-color-...)`, rather than concrete values such as `1.5rem` or `#fff`.
+Because of this, we employ [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to support this feature, so when consuming tokens in SASS/LESS you should assume they will contain values such as `var(--color-...)`, rather than concrete values such as `1.5rem` or `#fff`.
 These values are supplied by the ThemeManager.